RedHatProductSecurity/trestle-demo/docs/getting_started.md

 gh pr merge
 ```

-When this pull request is merged, a workflow is started to detect changes to the system security plan, and a new pull request is submitted.
+When this pull request is merged, a workflow is started to detect changes to the system security plan and component definitions, and a new pull request is submitted.
 Wait for the pull request to be submitted before inspecting the changes.
 Mark the pull request as ready for review to allow the CI workflow to run.

 ```bash
 watch gh pr list